 Tips and notes

-Storing the chutney: Store the chutney in a glass jar.
-Cover with the lid and keep it in the fridge.
+Store the chutney in a glass jar with a tight-fitting lid.
+Keep it in the fridge.
 This chutney will stay fresh for up to 10 days.

-This chutney is used as a dipping sauce for Indian snacks such as samosa, onion bhaji, aloo tikki, and pakoras.
+In India, this chutney is served as a dip for snacks such as samosa, onion bhaji, aloo tikki, and pakoras.

-I love having this chutney with flatbreads like this gluten free naan and as a spread on my toast.
+I love having this chutney with flatbreads like this gluten-free naan.
+I also enjoy it as a spread on my toast and as a dip for nachos. 😋

 Frequently Asked Questions

 Yes!
-Make the chutney as per the instructions (see recipe card).
-Transfer to a freezer-safe container and freeze.
+Make the chutney as per instructions, transfer it to a freezer-safe container, and freeze for up to 3 months.

 📖 Recipe